anewstead/anewstead.react/src/style/README.md

 # Global
-All code here is in global space.
+All code here is in global space. use wisely!
 Everywhere else in the app should use modules to prevent namespace clashes

 ## theme.ts